 Implications for optimization

-• A complex query (e.g., “best project management tools”) is segmented into micro-prompts such as:
+A complex query, such as "best project management tools," is segmented into micro-prompts such as:

 AEO/GEO tactic